 These injuries can usually be treated with a heating pad to relax tense neck muscles.
 If a neck injury is caused by a fall or a motor vehicle collision, it should be treated in the emergency room.

 There are several ways to prevent neck injuries during winter:

-- Warm-up: Do some stretching exercises before starting any physical activity in the cold weather to prepare your body and avoid straining your neck muscles.
+- Warm-up: Do stretching exercises before starting any physical activity in the cold weather to prepare your body and avoid straining your neck muscles.

-- Use the right equipment: Use a snow shovel with a curved handle or an adjustable length to ensure that you are shoveling at the right height for your body.
+- Use the right equipment: Use a snow shovel with a curved handle or an adjustable length to ensure that you are shovelling at the right height for your body.
 Also, use an ice scraper with a long handle to avoid reaching and leaning forward.